-A few nights ago Mr. Nielson and I were coming home from Salt Lake City.
+A few nights ago, Mr. Nielson and I were driving home from Salt Lake City.

-We pulled into our neighborhood well past midnight.
+We arrived in our neighborhood well past midnight,

-When it snows, the world becomes eerily quite.
+When it snows, the world becomes eerily quiet.

-If I hadn't been in my heels and dress, I probably could have convinced
+and in my heels and dress, I convinced

-Mr. Nielson to go on a walk with me.
+Mr. Nielson to go on a little walk with me to experience

 We got inside our dark home and tiptoed into our bedroom.

 Upon entering, I noticed right off that there was someone in our bed.

 Sure enough, Claire and Jane lay covered up under the covers.